NFP vs. Contraception

-- May cause impaired sex drive and sexual discomfort/awkwardness.
+- Creates a barrier between the spouses: May cause impaired sex drive and sexual discomfort/awkwardness.

-- Certain methods may have abortifacient qualities (If conception occurs, the environment may be unsuitable for the development of a fetus, which can cause early miscarriage).
+- Certain methods may have abortifacient qualities (If conception occurs, the environment may be unsuitable for the development of the baby).

 - The effectiveness of hormonal birth control depends entirely on the commitment and proper use by the woman.

 - Masks health issues; could possibly create later fertility problems.